-Amendment outcome table in section 9 relating to Enhanced Provision placements March 2025 Amendment to document with changes to wording within Aberdeenshire Staged Assessment and Intervention Process March 2025 Amendment to Section 4: Enhanced Provision Outreach support is Stage 2 (Enhanced Targeted Support), in line with Aberdeenshire Staged Assessment and Intervention Process
+December 2024 Amendments to Section 4: Clarification on how Enhanced Provision Outreach support can and cannot be used by the receiving school.
+Addition of Section 5 "Continuation of Outreach Support" and associated application form (Appendix 2) Amendment outcome table in section 9 relating to Enhanced Provision placements April 2025 Amendment to document with changes to wording.
+From Staged Model of Intervention to Aberdeenshire Staged Assessment and Intervention Process April 2025 Amendment to Section 4: Enhanced Provision Outreach support is Stage 2 (Enhanced Targeted Support), in line with Aberdeenshire Staged Assessment and Intervention Process May 2025 Addition to Section 4: Outreach Support Overview, Appendix 3